StaflSystems/ChamberConnectLibrary/README.md

 ## Installation

 There are two ways to use this distribution: (1) PyPI and (2) src folder.
 HOWEVER, the PyPI package or the src distribution folder has not yet been published.
 In the meantime, to take advantage of this free library, simply clone it to your local system and git checkout py3-chamberconnectlibrary.
-Then navigate to the root directory to execute and test run the sample provides provided as a starter.
+Then navigate to the root directory to execute and test run the sample programs provided as a starter.

 Sample programs are included in the bin folder, particularly for Watlow F4 and F4T controllers.
 A virtualenv with specific Python 3 version can be created in the root directory to test and run these sample programs.
 For RTU modbus (serial connect), the ``serial_requirements.txt``` is needed to install the pyserial and/or minimalmodbus modules.